Individualized Long Term Drug Treatment Services in Northern California

-Aftercare is actually our 4th and final phase, and it’s an ongoing, indefinite process.
+Aftercare is actually our 4th and final phase, and it’s an ongoing, indefinite process of recovery.

-Each of the first three phases of care takes approximately 30 days.
-However, the programs are flexible and based on results and progress, not a fixed amount of time.
+Each of the first three phases of care has its own goals and objectives to meet.
+The phases are based on results and progress made, not a fixed amount of time.
 Our goal is to have each client completely substance-free (meaning off detox medication too) and mentally prepared for long-term sobriety once they finish our inpatient program.